Monthly Natural Gas Storage Survey (MNGS)

 All units in the observed population are being surveyed.
 Estimation of totals is done by simple aggregation of the values of all estimation units that are found in the domain of estimation.
 Estimates are computed for several domains of estimation such as industrial groups and provinces/territories, based on the most recent classification information available for the estimation unit and the survey reference period.
 It should be noted that this classification information may differ from the original sampling classification since records may have changed in size, industry or location.
 Changes in classification are reflected immediately in the estimates.

-In order to ensure the accuracy and consistency of the data such as the inter-provincial movements, imports and exports of natural gas and deliveries to final customers, the results of the survey are reconciled with other Statistics Canada energy survey such as the Survey on crude oil and natural gas (record number 2198).
+In order to ensure the accuracy and consistency of the data, the results of the survey are reconciled with other Statistics Canada energy surveys such as the Monthly Natural Gas Distribution (record # 5215) and the Monthly Natural Gas Transmission (record # 2149) surveys where receipts and deliveries to storage facilities are collected.
 Other federal departments, provincial and territorial authorities routinely monitor the data.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.